Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

     <img src="https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/from_genbank.png" width="900">
     </p>

+Note 1: here the use of ``strand_in_label_threshold=5`` to indicate the strand with an arrow in the annotation text for every feature less than ~5 pixels in width.

-The class ``BiopythonTranslator`` determines how the genbank information is transformed into graphical features.
+Note 2: The ``BiopythonTranslator`` class determines how the genbank information is transformed into graphical features.
 It enables to chose which categories of features to plot, the color of the different features.

-Note here the use of ``strand_in_label_threshold=5`` to indicate the strand with an arrow in the annotation text for every feature less than ~5 pixels in width.
+Note 3: Note that parsing GFF files requires the BCBio library (``pip install bcbio-gff``).
+This library also enables to extract Biopython records from GFF files containing several records (using ``GFF.parse("records.gff")``).

 Displaying the features along with other plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~